Lamb and Barley Stew

 Age suitable:

-Whole meal is suitable when tolerating wheat.
-Or for gluten/wheat-free, swap barley for brown rice or quinoa and offer soft, shredded lamb with broth-soaked veggies.
+For gluten-free babies, swap barley for brown rice or quinoa and offer soft, shredded lamb with broth-soaked veggies.

 Serving suggestions: